 In Vitro Fertilization is a procedure that helps thousands of couples all over the world to have a baby.
 Like many others around us, you must have heard this too.
 Depending on who you ask, IVF will be made to sound you like a miracle or an intense medical process with no guarantees.
 However, you should know exactly how it works.
 Here is the entire process of IVF decoded step by step that will clear your apprehensions and deepen your understanding of it.

-Step 2 – Ovarian Stimulation
+Step 2 – Stimulation of the ovary

 Step 3 – Retrieving the Eggs